jrheinberger/SetThicknessMeasurementConditions/README.md

 # SetThicknessMeasurementConditions
-JScript to save and set conditions for thickness measurement on Thermo Fisher Scientific microscopes (Titan Krios &amp; Talos Arctica)
+Script written in JScript to save and set conditions for sample thickness measurement on Thermo Fisher Scientific microscopes (Titan Krios &amp; Talos Arctica)